The Day the Celebration Stopped — Modern Paraphrase | fresh.bible

 What starts as one of the most exciting moments of David's early reign turns into one of the most sobering.
 And the lesson it carries is one we still struggle with: you can have the right goal and the wrong approach — and it matters.

-"If it seems right to you, and if this is from the Lord our God — let's send word to our brothers throughout all the lands of , and to the and in their cities, and gather everyone together.
-Let's bring the of our God back to us.
-We never sought it during reign."
+"If it seems right to you, and if this is from the Lord our God — let's send word to our brothers throughout all the lands of Israel, and to the priests and Levites in their cities, and gather everyone together.
+Let's bring the ark of our God back to us.
+We never sought it during Saul's reign."

 And the whole assembly agreed.
 Every single person thought it was the right call.